jmcarp/flask-apispec/docs/usage.rst

     def list_pets(**kwargs):
         return Pet.query.filter_by(**kwargs).all()

 Decorators can also be applied to view classes, e.g. Flask's :class:`MethodView <flask.views.MethodView>` or flask-restful's :class:`Resource <flask_restful.Resource>`.
-For correct inheritance behavior, view classes should use the `ResourceMeta` meta-class; for convenience, **flask-apispec** provides `MethodResource`, which inherits from `MethodView` and uses the `ResourceMeta` and `MethodViewType` meta-classes.
+For correct inheritance behavior, view classes should use the `ResourceMeta` meta-class; for convenience, **flask-apispec** provides `MethodResource`, which inherits from `MethodView` and uses the `ResourceMeta` meta-class.

 .. code-block:: python